Media and Technology in Society

 - Demonstrate awareness of the social homogenization and social fragmentation that occur via modern society’s use of technology and media

-Technology and the media are interwoven, and neither can be separated from contemporary society in most core and semi-peripheral nations. is a term that refers to all print, digital, and electronic means of communication.
+Technology and the media are interwoven, and neither can be separated from contemporary society in most core and semi-peripheral nations.
+Media is a term that refers to all print, digital, and electronic means of communication.
 From the time the printing press was created (and even before), technology has influenced how and where information is shared.
 Today, it is impossible to discuss media and the ways societies communicate without addressing the fast-moving pace of technology change.
 Twenty years ago, if you wanted to share news of your baby’s birth or a job promotion, you phoned or wrote letters.
 You might tell a handful of people, but you probably wouldn’t call up several hundred, including your old

 high school chemistry teacher, to let them know.
 Now, you might join an online community of parents-to-be even before you announce your pregnancy via a staged Instagram picture.
 The circle of communication is wider than ever and when we talk about how societies engage with technology, we must take media into account, and vice versa.